Ashwin-Nikam/SmartCar-API/README.md

 # SmartCar-API
-Restful API for SmartCar which makes HTTP requests to the GM API and returns the information in a cleaner format.
+Restful API for SmartCar which makes HTTP requests to the GM(General Motors) API and returns the information in a cleaner format.

 ## Initial Setup
-* Make sure you have python 3 or a higher version installed.
+* Make sure you have python3 installed.
 * Now we install pip as it makes it easier to download the latest version of Django globally.
 Execute the following command.
 ```
 $ sudo apt-get install python3-pip
 ```
 * Now we install Django using pip3.
-To do this execute the following command execute the following command.
+To do this execute the following command.
 ```
 $ sudo pip3 install django
 ```